lukestephenson/monix-adventures/README.md

 1. Gain practice/confidence in working with Monix Task.

-Complete the exercises in: adventures.task.TaskAventures
+Complete the exercises in: adventures.task.TaskAdventures

-There are a series of tests that you need to make pass in TaskAventuresSpec.
+There are a series of tests that you need to make pass in TaskAdventuresSpec.
-Run them with `sbt "testOnly *.TaskAventuresSpec"`.
+Run them with `sbt "testOnly *.TaskAdventuresSpec"`.
 Tests can also be run in the IDE.

 ## Adventure 2: Aysnchrony with Monix Observable